 Some of the most effective drug treatments are disease modifying anti-rheumatic drugs (DMARDs), which include TNF-alpha inhibitors.

-DMARDs are medications that rheumatologists often prescribe right after a diagnosis of RA.
-Much of the permanent joint damage from RA happens in the first two years, so these drugs can make a big impact early on in the course of the disease.
+Rheumatologists often prescribe DMARDs right after a diagnosis of RA.
+Much of the permanent joint damage from RA happens in the first 2 years, so these drugs can make a big impact early on in the course of the disease.

 DMARDs work by weakening your immune system.
-This action reduces RA’s attack on your joints to lessen the overall damage.
+This action reduces RA’s attack on your joints, which lessens the damage overall.